How to Map PostgreSQL Extension Dependencies Across Major Versions

 fi

-For containerized environments, mount the target libdir into a temporary PostgreSQL instance and run CREATE EXTENSION ...
-WITH VERSION 'target' in a sandboxed database.
-This catches control file syntax errors and missing dependencies without touching production data.
+A PASS here means the catalog dependency graph, target binaries, and upgrade paths all reconcile.
+For extra safety on containerized fleets, mount the target libdir into a throwaway PostgreSQL instance and run CREATE EXTENSION ...
+WITH VERSION 'target' in a sandbox database — this catches control-file syntax errors without touching production data.

 diff <(psql -h old_host -t -A -c "SHOW shared_preload_libraries;") \